deltachat/deltachat-pages/_posts/2018-07-19-introducing-support-forum.md

 author: "compl4xx"
 ---

-The Delta X Conference is taking place in Freiburg at the moment, and a lot of cool stuff is happening here.
-One of the things we have started here is **[support.delta.chat](https://support.delta.chat)**, our new Support Forum.
+The Delta X Conference took place in Freiburg a few weeks ago, and a lot of cool stuff happened there.
+One of the things we have started there is **[support.delta.chat](https://support.delta.chat)**, the new Support Forum.

 On the forum, you can help each other with bugs, and discuss feature proposals.
 Good feedback creates good software, and your input is helping a lot.
 So help